Gradiant/AMQPPub/README.md

 ### How it works

 - If certificates and keys are provided the service tries to connect using TLS.
 Otherwise it connects without encryption.
+- When providing certificates for TLS connection make sure that you update the needed files in the certs folder before starting the image.
 - The service listens in dataTopic for messages to be published.
 The format of the message shall be in JSON as '{"exchange":"exc","key":"routing_key","payload":"payload_to_send"}'.
 - When the service detects a loss of connection it notifies it through connTopic by sending a '0'.
 It tries to reconnect to the other endpoint each 5 seconds.
 - When the connection is recovered a '1' is sent through connTopic.